The index name will be automatically deduced from the class name. You can customize the index name

 you must register the necessary attributes in the settings, under

-computes a lot of things at indexing time, rather than query time, so the engine must know in advance what will be used for filtering
+attributesForFaceting.
+To be fast, Algolia computes a lot at indexing time, rather than query time, so the engine must know in advance what to use for filtering and faceting.

 If you have a lot of facet values, you can even make a facet searchable (like categories in the following example).